neoxygen/graphgen/docs/00_introduction.md

 ### What is it ?

-Graphgen aims to ease the generation of based on `Cypher` patterns, and will also generate real world values for nodes and relationships properties, thanks to the `faker` library.
+Graphgen aims to ease the generation of graphs based on the `Cypher` specification, and will also generate real world values for nodes and relationships properties, thanks to the `faker` library.

 ### Rapid prototyping